tisqui/tisqui.github.io/about.md

 permalink: /about/
 ---

-My name is Galina.
+My name is Gala.
 I live in Bay Area, California.
-My hobby is travelling around the state and discovering ghost towns.
+My hobby is travelling around the states and discovering ghost towns.
 I am sharing my photos and some history I found online about the each one.
 Hope this will encourage someone to have a trip and document the dissapearing mining towns in their current state.

 ![Sierra][sierra]